gabrielsadaka/gabrielsadaka.github.io/dotnet-gcp-pulumi/post.md

 ### The Build Pipeline

 Although the code is hosted on GitHub and uses GitHub actions to automate the building and deployment, it makes use of very little GitHub actions specific functionality.
-Instead it uses Batect to what happens at each step, enabling the developer to validate that it will all work locally before pushing the code and waiting to see if it will succeed.
-It also ensures that the tasks can be run consistently on any machine with very little setup required removing the concern that arises from "doesn't run on my machine".
+Instead it uses Batect to define what happens at each step, enabling the developer to validate that it will work locally before pushing the code and waiting to see if it will succeed.
+It also ensures that the tasks can be run consistently on any machine with very little setup required, removing the concern that arises from "doesn't run on my machine".

-To build the application the standard .NET Core SDK base image is defined as a container in Batect, along with the volume to map the code, the nuget cache and the `obj` folder to optimise the performance of subsequent builds by caching intermediate artefacts.
+To build the application the standard .NET Core SDK base image is defined as a container in Batect, along with volumes to map the code, the nuget cache and the `obj` folder to optimise the performance of subsequent builds by caching intermediate artefacts.
 A task is also defined that will use that container to build the API.

 ```yaml
 containers: